alexisnewell/ActivityTrackerIOS/README.md

-Step tracking interface with real-time activity monitoring Full CRUD workout tracker allowing users to create, edit, and delete workouts with exercises, sets, reps, and weight Workout history view grouped by day, letting users review past sessions at a glance Automatic personal record (PR) tracking that detects and displays a user's best weight per exercise, with an in-app alert when a new PR is logged
-Multi-screen navigation using SwiftUI's TabView and state-driven navigation Persistent local storage for workout data across app launches
+Step tracking interface with real-time activity monitoring Full CRUD workout tracker allowing users to create, edit, and delete workouts with exercises, sets, reps, and weight Workout history view grouped by day, letting users review past sessions at a glance Automatic personal record (PR) tracking that detects and displays a user's best weight per exercise Ability to export step and workout data to a .csv file Multi-screen navigation using SwiftUI's TabView and state-driven navigation Persistent local storage for workout data across app launches